kmsaumcis/mcis6273_f23_datamining/homework/hw1/hw1.md

 * Perform data engineering  in Pandas

-* Perform and exploratory data analysis (EDA) in Pandas
+* Perform exploratory data analysis (EDA) in Pandas

 * Perform pattern mining with the `mlxtend` library